AHSGR work papers

 Volhynia, translated by Dona Reeves from a booklet prepared by Pastor Friedrich Rink in 1922.
 Also included are a president's message, genealogy section, and book reviews.

-- Work Paper #23 (Spring 1977): Cover: Volhynian German women threshing hemp accompanies Adam Giesinger's translation of an article by Friedrich Rink on the history of the German settlements in
+VIEW WORK PAPERS #23 Cover: Volhynian German women threshing hemp accompanies Adam Giesinger's translation of an article by Friedrich Rink on the history of the German settlements in

 Volhynia.
 A helpful guide to present-day names of Volga German colonies, Emma S. Haynes's article is embellished with a chart and map furnished by Karl